-Our approach for generalization is to build a task representation that encodes the specifics of each input example, but most importantly that points out the parts that are common to each of them.
-As a measure of similarity we consider the longest list of common nodes between the topological forms of the sample tasks.
+Our approach for generalization is that for the same task, demonstrated in similar or different environments, to build a task representation that encodes the specifics of each input example, but most importantly that points out the parts that are common to each of them.
+Different tasks are learned separately, and encoded in distinct task representations.
+As a measure of similarity between two representations of the same task we consider the longest list of common nodes between the topological forms of the sample tasks.
 Based on this information we further construct a generalized topology in which nodes that are common to both tasks will be merged, while the others will appear as alternate paths in the graph.
 For example, for the examples presented in Figure 3(a), behaviors A, B and F constitute the longest subsequence of common nodes.
 The representation resulted after "merging" the initial graphs at their common nodes is shown in Figure 3(c).